2 % of the Coffee world harvest comes from Madagascar – this is rank 22 and supplies Robusta top coffee.

 - The cultivation areas are located along the east coast: Mananjary, Tamatave, Antalaha, Nosy Be and the Sambirano area in the north-west.

-- Arabica is cultivated on the high plateau Antananarivo and Lac Alaotra.
+- Arabica Coffee in Madagascar is cultivated on the high plateau Antananarivo and Lac Alaotra.

 - From small farmers without artificial fertilizers the plants are cherished and cultivated, until the mature coffee cherries are harvested singly.

-- The Robusta Kouillou is particularly balanced, very harmonious and therefore great for blends.
+- The Robusta Coffee in Madagascar Kouillou is particularly balanced, very harmonious and therefore great for blends.

-- It has a distinct acidity and a light body.
+- Coffee in Madagascar has a distinct acidity and a light body.

 - Almost de entire crop is exported, and most of it to France – correspondingly hard it is to find coffees on the German market.